Kyiv Day and Night: Setting, production and premise

 Kyiv Day and Night is set in the Ukrainian capital Kyiv.
 Inspired by its adaptation Berlin — Tag & Nacht, production took place in an apartment on the 24th floor— a top floor and penthouse of apartment.
 It was secondarily inspired by a Russian TV show Dom-2.
-As scripted reality show, Kyiv Day and Night incudes elements of mise en scène interviews, with most actors using their real name.
+As scripted reality show, Kyiv Day and Night includes elements of mise en scène interviews, with most actors using their real name.

 The filming production began in August 2015.

 I think our viewers felt that the stories of the guys came to a logical end.
 There were a lot of comments: they say, what else?
 Well, what else could happen to these guys?
 We love all our heroes who have been with us all these four seasons.
 They managed to become related and become a family, to feel like parents of the guys.
 But, probably, in all families there comes a period when children need to be released into free swimming, so that they become better, reach new heights in their lives.
 The guys grew up and clearly understood what they want from life.
 And I really hope that at least a tiny percentage of this is the merit of Kyiv Day and Night.